 1724. enalios

-enalios: in or of the sea, i.e. marine creatures
+enalios: Of the sea, marine

-Original Word: ἐνάλιος, ον
+Original Word: ἐνάλιος

 Part of Speech: Adjective